James Morris Martin

 James Morris Martin (January 8, 1845 – June 16, 1902) was a Canadian politician.
-He served in the Legislative Assembly of British Columbia from 1899 to 1900 from the electoral district of West Kootenay-Rossland.
+He served in the Legislative Assembly of British Columbia from 1898 to 1900 from the electoral district of West Kootenay-Rossland.
+He did not seek a second term in the Legislature in the 1900 provincial election.
 He was a hardware merchant and two-term mayor of Vernon, British Columbia.